 Whether using primary or secondary sources, in print or online, an essential step in the research process is evaluating your sources.
 Good scholarship requires careful reading and critical analysis of information.

-Basic evaluation criteria for all sources include include the following questions, which were adapted from The Information-Literate Historian by Jenny L. Presnell (New York: Oxford University Press, 2007):
+Adapted from The Information-Literate Historian by Jenny L. Presnell (New York: Oxford University Press, 2007):

 Are the author's sources in secondary and reference literature clearly identified with complete citations to allow you to find the original source yourself?